brevzin/cpp_proposals/2278_cbegin/cbegin.md

 The status quo is that we have an algorithm named `cbegin` whose job is to provide a constant iterator, but it does not always do that, and sometimes it doesn't even provide a mutable iterator.
 This is an unfortunate situation.

-We can resolve this by extending `std::ranges::cbegin` and `std::ranges::cend` to conditionally wrap their provided range's `iterator`/`sentinel` pairs to ensure that the result is a constant iterator, and use these tools to build up a `views::all_const` range adapter.
+We can resolve this by extending `std::ranges::cbegin` and `std::ranges::cend` to conditionally wrap their provided range's `iterator`/`sentinel` pairs to ensure that the result is a constant iterator, and use these tools to build up a `views::as_const` range adapter.
 This completely solves the problem without any imposed boilerplate per range.

 However, `std::cbegin` and `std::cend` are harder to extend.
 If we changed them at all, we would probably punt on handling C++17 input iterators and non-`const`-iterable ranges.
 This means that `std::cbegin` and `std::ranges::cbegin` do different things, but `std::rbegin` and `std::ranges::rbegin` _already_ do different things. `std::ranges::rbegin` is already a superior `std::rbegin`, so having `std::ranges::cbegin` be a superior `std::cbegin` only follows from that.
 In other words, `std::cbegin` is constrained to not deviate too much from its current behavior, whereas `std::ranges::cbegin` is new and Can Do Better.